consgithub/2d-as-3d-game/README.md

 - Projection height of walls calculated by using similar triangles: projected height / screen distance calculated has the same ratio as wall height / depth
 - Wall height = 1 so projected height = screen distance / depth
 - Value of depth of ray determines colour to add lighting
-- Convex walls fishbowl effect due to use of cartesian coordinate system along with polar fixed by multiplying depth value by cos of angle of players direction subtracted by ray angle
+- Convex walls fishbowl effect due to use of cartesian coordinate system along with polar fixed by multiplying depth value by cos of angle of player's direction subtracted by ray angle

 **Other:**
 - Number of rays less than screen resolution in width to maintain better performance